cph-cachet/carp.core-kotlin/docs/carp-common.md

 Implements helper classes and base types relied upon by all subsystems.
-Primarily, this contains the [built-in types](#built-in-types) used to [define study protocols](carp-protocols.md#domain-objects) which subsequently get passed to the deployment and client subsystem.
+Primarily, this contains the [built-in types](#built-in-types) used to [define study protocols](carp-protocols.md#domain-objects) which subsequently get passed to the deployments and clients subsystem.

 ## Built-in types